Loading figure…

 Read twice and referred to the Committee on the Judiciary.

-Why: Cosponsoring the Let Doctors Provide Reproductive Health Care Act directly supports the stated position of ensuring legal access to abortion and protecting reproductive rights.
+Why: Cosponsoring the Let Doctors Provide Reproductive Health Care Act directly advances the stated position of supporting legal access to abortion and advocating for reproductive rights.

 View source →Jun 8, 2026 · Congress.gov